aromajoin/raspbian-http-devops/README.md

 - Step 1: Boot the Raspberry Pi without the WiFi adapter plugged in.
 - Step 2: Open a Terminal session by clicking on the LXTerminal icon, and run the following SHELL scripts:
   - `$sudo raspbian-wifi-interface`
+- Step 3: Update Wi-Fi network credentials
+  - `$nano /usr/share/raspbian-http-devops/wifi_credentials.conf`
   - `$sudo raspbian-credential-wifi`

-- Step 3: Shut down your Raspberry Pi, plug the WiFi adapter in and start it up again.
+- Step 4: Shut down your Raspberry Pi, plug the WiFi adapter in and start it up again.
 You should find that the Raspberry Pi connects using the WiFi adapter as it boots up.

 ### Restart Wi-Fi Network